 First we need to allow the Deploy HQ IP addresses, to check the IP addresses listed in this article are up to date, please check here.

-Once logged into STORM, you will be taken to the STORM dashboard.
+Once logged in, you will be taken to the dashboard.

 Click the Add Record button from within the Allowed IP section.

 Add the following IPv4 ranges to the Allowed IP's list ensuring that they are set to never expire:

 - Add the following IPv6 ranges to the Allowed IP's list ensuring that they are set to never expire:

 Next we simply add the server to Deploy HQ under the SSH/SFTP Protocol.

 Click Add Server.